-Providing impactful supportive services for veterans is what we do!
+Providing impactful, supportive services for veterans is what we do.
 Building collaborative relationships, developing innovative programs, and increasing our community’s capacity to serve is how we do it!
-Over the last four years, we’ve learned that many people in our community have great resources, great ideas, and are interested in supporting our efforts.
+Through our work, we’ve learned that many people in our community have great resources, great ideas, and are eager to support local warriors.

-This “Together, we are stronger” mantra led to Upstate Warrior Solution becoming a “community quarterback,” one who is committed to and leading the coordinated effort.
-Initiatives already established are as follows:
+This “Together, we are stronger” mantra led to Upstate Warrior Solution becoming a “community quarterback.”
+We are committed to leading the coordinated effort to serve our warriors.
+Our community engagement initiatives include:

-- Community Action Boards (CAB) in Greenville County (est.2016), Spartanburg County (est. 2016), and Pickens County (est. 2017).
-CAB’s are community specific and are comprised of residents, business owners, professionals, first-responders, and various social service agencies, all of whom have expressed an interest in supporting our collective mission.
+In 2016 and 2017, Upstate Warrior Solution established Community Action Boards (CABs) in Greenville County, Spartanburg County, and Pickens County.
+These CABs are community specific and are composed of residents, business owners, professionals, first-responders, and various social service agencies, all of whom support our collective mission to serve local warriors.

-- Justice-Involved Veteran Outreach is a coordinated effort, in cooperation with the VA’s Veterans Justice Outreach Program, and is a proactive approach to an identified need within our community.
-During the initial stages we worked with the Greenville County Detention Center to define the scope of the problem through data collection.
-Today, we are in every detention center in the five upstate counties, we work with probation, pardon, and parole, local law enforcement, criminal courts, and Veteran Treatment Courts (VTC) in Greenville, Pickens, and Spartanburg counties.
+During the initial stages, we worked with the Greenville County Detention Center to define the scope of the problem through data collection.
+Today, we are in every detention center in the five upstate counties.
+We work with law enforcement, criminal courts, Veteran Treatment Courts (VTC), and probation, parole, and pardon services in Greenville, Pickens, and Spartanburg Counties.
 We are continuing to develop this proactive approach through early identification, resource referral, and case coordination.